 |Now||2018||Previous||Articles||Road Essays||Road Reviews||Author||Title||Source||Age||Genre||Series||Format||Inclusivity||LGBTA||Portfolio|

 Divine Freefall (2000) was one of the first books I got through Bookcrossing.
-I liked the cover art (still do) and the blurb on the back cover sounded good to me (still does) but the execution of it just doesn't work for me.
+It sounded good to me (still does) but the execution of it just doesn't work for me.
 Maybe if I'd made the time to read it back in 2003 when I first had gotten it, I would have enjoyed it.

 Melanie Dow is back at the family farm to settle her mother's estate.
 She comes across a young man performing a strange nightly ritual in the family barn and leaving daisies in a coffee can for her in the morning.
 A night of passion with the stranger forever changes Melanie's life.